rooklift/halite2_rush_theory/README.md

 Our theory of combat suffers from literal edge and corner cases: we will generally be backing away from enemy ships, possibly leading to us running out of space.
 For example, see [this game](https://halite.io/play/?game_id=7066056) at around turn 67.
 I fixed this in a later version by making the fitness function dislike being near the edge; in [this game](https://halite.io/play/?game_id=7179853) the ships steer sharply around turn 33 because of that.

+Planets sometimes cause the same problem.
+At turn 102 in [this game](https://halite.io/play/?game_id=7256973), one of my ships can't make any good move because it's come too close to a planet; it takes 2 hits and ultimately this loses the game.

 Our theory also doesn't take into account differences in ship health.
 If a 63 health ship fights a 127 health ship, they will do the same damage to each other (which is an acceptable draw according to our theory) but one will die.
 In [this game](https://halite.io/play/?game_id=7095394) I temporarily fall behind on ships (though not on total health) at turn 95.
 I never bothered worrying about this.

 Sometimes two bots will get into a situation where neither is willing to move.
 I try to detect such situations and then use the fact that I have perfect prediction to make perfectly destructive moves.
 I still use the genetic algorithm, but with a different fitness function.
 [This game](https://halite.io/play/?game_id=7094226) shows the result, at turns 37, 67, and 121.